Curriculum, Enrollment, and Graduation

 • The student had no WIFI access during COVID-19 due to facility closures.

-• Other – must be specific and not general “stress due to COVID-19.”
+• Other—must be specific and not general “stress due to COVID-19.”

-Drop/Add (courses with alternative start/stop dates)
+Add/Drop (courses with alternative start/stop dates)

-Taking Courses for Zero Credit
+Taking Courses for Zero Credit: Auditing Course

 Absence from Classes

-The provisions for making up missed class work may vary from one instructor to another.
-Most but not necessarily all instructors provide for some opportunity to make up missed work: for example, if a student is absent from campus to participate in a university-sponsored event.
-Students involved in such activities should advise their instructors of these events in advance and determine what arrangements are available to make up missed class work.
+The provisions for making up missed classwork may vary from one instructor to another.
+Most, but not necessarily all, instructors provide for some opportunity to make up missed work.
+For example, if a student is absent from campus to participate in a university-sponsored event, students involved in such activities should advise their instructors of these events in advance and determine what arrangements are available to make up missed classwork.

 Class Rolls